 - Use separate book bins to store the poetry books instead of book baggies.
 Put the poetry bins on each table for reading time.
-Scholars choose their poetry books from these bins. - Poems are short, and scholars need to sustain focused reading for a minimum of 25 minutes.
-Remind scholars that they need to read each poem a few times to understand the author's message. - Spend the first few minutes making sure all kids are on task.
+Scholars choose from the book bins to select their poetry books. - Remind scholars to read each poem a few times to understand the author's message.
+Poems are short, and scholars need to sustain focused reading for a minimum of 25 minutes. - Remind scholars that they need to read each poem a few times to understand the author's message. - Spend the first few minutes making sure all kids are on task.
 Narrate scholars who are following through on your expectations and are demonstrating strong reading habits. - Spend 2-3 minutes working individually with 5-6 scholars.
-Ask each scholar to identify her reading level goal and what's holding her back.
-Kids should know and articulate their goals! - Listen to scholars read, assessing their struggles and level of understanding. - Model for scholars and give them strategies to tackle their goals.
+Ask each scholar to identify his reading level goal and what's holding him back.
+Kids should know and articulate their goals!

+- Listen to scholars read, assessing their struggles and level of understanding. - Model for scholars and give them strategies to tackle their goals.
 Listen to scholars as they read and hold them accountable for applying what you taught them.